 Even when you’re not dealing with campgrounds closing and states shutting down during the coronavirus outbreak, you may need a place to call home for a while.
 For example, we needed a place to stay for a while when I had shoulder surgery last year.
 We keep a list of friends and family we can call on if we need a place to park temporarily.

-For longer stays or in places where we don’t have that kind of support, we can rent an AirBNB or book a long-term stay at a campground.
+For longer stays or in places where we don’t have that kind of support, we can find a hotel or book a long-term stay at a campground.
 When you book an extended stay somewhere, there is usually a discount in the form of a weekly or monthly rate.
 We’ve found these can sometimes be more than 50% off the regular nightly rate, so shop around and don’t be afraid to ask.

 More RV Safety Tips on Preparation:

 - Understand your insurance policies ….
 BEFORE you need them.
 We knew we had roadside assistance included in our policy, but until we read the fine print, we didn’t know any of the particulars.
 It’s good to have the details handy when you need them, like the fact that your policy may only cover 1 hour of a mechanic’s labor at the site of a breakdown and a tow of up to 300 miles.

 - If you have health insurance, are you covered in places where you’re traveling?
 For a couple of years, we only had coverage in Texas (the state where we’re domiciled).
 Make sure you’re clear on what your health insurance covers if you’re outside your home state or country.